avishaiwa/SVLS/README.txt

 A MATLAB software for SVLS algorithm
 Authors: Avishai Wagner and Or Zuk

-This is software for solving problams of low matrix recovery from rows and columns affine measurements using algorithm SVLS.
+The software package solves the problem of low-rank matrix recovery from rows and columns affine measurements using the Singular-Value-Least-Squares (SVLS) algorithm.

 Installation:
 =============